Don’t Leave Estate Problems for Your Family

 Missing or outdated documents may result in your assets not being distributed as you intended.

 A will is the foundation of an estate plan.
 Yet some individuals never get around to writing a will or they create one, but let it become outdated.
 For example, they may not change it after a marriage, a divorce, or the birth of a child.
 Or the will may name an executor (or personal representative) who either refuses to serve or is unable to do the job well.
+What happens to your assets if you do not have an estate plan?
+Click here.

 The way your assets are titled is also important.
 For example, life insurance proceeds become part of the policy owner’s estate.
 Having someone else (or a trust) own the policy can keep the insurance money out of your estate.